 One of the earliest civilizations in the world, the Indus Valley Civilization (c.
-3300-1300 BCE), had well-planned cities, such as Mohenjo-Daro and Harappa.
+3300- 1300 BCE), had well-planned cities, such as Mohenjo-Daro and Harappa.
 Archaeological evidence suggests that agriculture was a key economic activity, with the cultivation of crops, like wheat, barley, and various pulses.

 Advanced irrigation systems, such as the use of canals, were also in place.
 The Vedic Period (c.
-1500-600 BCE) texts, including the Rigveda, provide insights into agricultural practices during this period.
-Agriculture and animal husbandry were central to the Vedic Romomy.
+1500-600 BCE) texts, including the Rigveda, provide insights into agricultural practices during this period Agriculture and animal husbandry were central to the Vedic economy.

 Plant protection: It is also known as crop protection, which involves methods and practices used to prevent, manage, and control pests, weeds, and diseases that negatively affect crop health and yield.
 It involves the use of a combination of cultural, chemical, biological, and physical practices and techniques for controlling pests and diseases.
-The various crop cultivation practices are shown in Figure 1.1.